Herman T. Mossberg Residence

-Herman T. Mossberg Residence is a house designed by the American architect Frank Lloyd Wright.
+The Herman T. Mossberg Residence is a house designed by the American architect Frank Lloyd Wright.
 It was built for Herman T. Mossberg and his wife Gertrude in 1948 in South Bend, Indiana, and remains in private hands today.
 It is one of two Wright residences in South Bend, the other being the K. C. DeRhodes House.

 Background

 Mossberg grew up in Chicago and it was his youthful appreciation of Wright's Robie House that instilled an idea that, if possible, he would like to have a house like that one day.
 The Mossbergs settled in South Bend, where Herman Mossberg became a successful lithography press printer, Mossberg & Company Inc. remains in business today, operated by second and third generations of the family.
 When Wright's career had its resurgence in the late 1930s, with broad press coverage of such works as Fallingwater and the Johnson Wax Building, the Mossbergs wrote to Wright asking if he would recommend one of his former students to design a house for them in the manner of Wright.
 Wright responded, "Why have an imitation when you can have the original?" and invited them to visit him at Taliesin in Spring Green, Wisconsin.